-The LRC includes the library, an open access computer lab, Media Services and the Basic Skills Programs.
-Also housed in the LRC are a theater with 204-seat capacity and a conference room which is available for small group meetings.
-Library and Media Services variety of microform materials to support the total instructional program of the College.
+The library collection includes more than 30,000 print volumes, subscriptions to over 240 periodicals, over 4,500 audiovisual programs, and a variety of microform materials to support the total instructional program of the College.
 CCLINC, the library's automated union catalog, provides access to local resources as well as resources in other participating community college libraries.
-A variety of CD-ROM databases and print reference materials is available for research needs.
 On-line services include access to the Internet, NC LIVE and electronic subscriptions.
+The library maintains a web page (http://biblio.randolph.cc.nc.us/main.htm) that provides a gateway to information, services, and resources.
+A wide range of instructional equipment is available through the library for use by faculty, staff, and students.
 The library is open to the College and community Monday - Thursday, 8 a.m. - 10 p.m., Friday, 8 a.m. - 5 p.m., and on occasional Saturdays.